reivaxy/freddy/README.md

 <img src="https://raw.githubusercontent.com/reivaxy/freddy/master/resources/full.jpg" width="600"/>

-Here is the final print, using grey and bronze PLA, and wiping some acrylic paint on it so that it does no look to new.
+Here is the final print, using grey and bronze PLA, and wiping some acrylic paint on it so that it does not look to new.

 <img src="https://raw.githubusercontent.com/reivaxy/freddy/master/resources/final.jpg" width="600"/>